Install Shibboleth SP on Debian Based linux

 This documentation now covers Shibboleth SP 3.x - though it does not significantly differ from 2.x for which this documentation was originally written.

-This documentation is written based on and tested on Ubuntu 20.04 Server x86_64, but should work on other Debian-based distributions as well.
+This documentation is written based on and tested on Ubuntu 20.04 Server x86_64 and Debian 12 x86_64, but should work on other Debian-based distributions as well.

 Note